 It's important to make sure you prepare well and follow any advice given at your consultation.
 If you smoke, it's a good idea to stop a few days beforehand, to minimise the risk of developing chest problems or a wound infection.
 If you feel unwell on the day, then it's better to postpone your surgery until you are recovered.

 Because the procedure is carried out under general anaesthetic, you must not eat or drink for up to six hours beforehand.
 You may need to wear compression socks during surgery, to prevent blood clots in your legs.

 Rhinoplasty is performed using one of two techniques:1) The Open Technique or 2) The Closed Technique.
 Both techniques involve incisions made inside the nostrils, but the open technique makes a second incision in the fleshy skin between the nostrils.
 The operation usually takes around 1 to 2 hours to complete and can be performed with the patient having received either local or general anaesthetic.

-Rhinoplasty surgery costs can vary from each individual to depending on where in the country you live, as well as the type of hospital or private health clinic you choose.
-For example if a potential Rhinoplasty patient was considering undergoing surgery at an well-established clinic based in Harley St in London then this will obviously cost more than having the same treatment at a smaller rurally based clinic.
+The cost of rhinoplasty surgery can vary for each individual based on a variety of factors including where in the country you live, as well as the type of hospital or private health clinic you choose.
+For example if a potential Rhinoplasty patient was considering undergoing surgery at one of the many well-established clinics dotted around London then this will obviously cost more than having the same treatment at a smaller rurally based clinic.

 Due to the way that NHS funds are allocated with the most urgent cases receiving priority, it is highly unlikely that the NHS will fund surgery performed for purely aesthetic reasons.
 Any potential patient considering cosmetic surgery should seek consultation from a health professional or their GP before committing to such a procedure.
 In this consultation a medical professional will be able to explain the strict criteria required by the NHS to be considered for funding and whether the patient meets these.